ansys/ansys-api-cfx/README.md

 #### Automatic Deployment

-This repository contains GitHub CI/CD that enables the automatic building of source and wheel packages for these gRPC Python interface files.
-By default, these are built on PRs, the main branch, and on tags when pushing.
-Artifacts are uploaded for each PR.
+This repository uses GitHub CI/CD to enable the automatic building of source and wheel packages for these gRPC Python interface files.
+By default, these are built on pull requests, the main branch, and on tags when pushing.
+Artifacts are uploaded for each pull request.

 To publicly release wheels to PyPI, ensure your branch is up-to-date and then push tags.
 For example, for the version `v0.5.0`: